mdoege/PySynth/README.md

-## Current project status

-PySynth is no longer being actively developed by me and has therefore been removed from PyPI.

-**There is now a maintained fork of PySynth at [g4brielvs/PySynth](https://github.com/g4brielvs/PySynth).**

----

 ## Overview

 PySynth is a simple music synthesizer for Python 2 or 3.
 The goal is not to produce many different sounds, but to have scripts that can turn ABC notation or MIDI files into a WAV file without too much tinkering.